gardening with arthritis

 container gardening

-Vertical gardening is a clever technique that lets you grow plants vertically, using walls, fences, or trellises to maximize space and minimize strain on your joints.
-Install trellises, shelves, or hanging planters in sunny spots in your garden or patio.
-Choose vining or trailing plants like tomatoes, cucumbers, or ivy that thrive in vertical environments.
-You can even incorporate vertical gardening structures into existing beds or containers for added visual appeal and functionality in your outdoor space. 🌺
+Vertical gardening is a creative approach that lets you utilize walls, fences, or trellises.
+This technique not only saves space but also minimizes strain on your joints.
+Install trellises or shelves in sunny areas of your garden or patio.
+Opt for vining plants like tomatoes and cucumbers that thrive when grown vertically.
+You can even incorporate these structures into existing beds or containers to enhance your outdoor space.
+Vertical gardening can transform your garden into a visually appealing and functional area!

 Essential Tools for Arthritis-Friendly Gardening